apache/zeppelin/docs/displaysystem/back-end-angular.md

 {% include JB/setup %}

-## Angular Display System in Zeppelin
+## Back-end Angular Interactions in Zeppelin

 Angular display system treats output as a view template for [AngularJS](https://angularjs.org/).
 It compiles templates and displays them inside of Zeppelin.